dathinaios/Cactus/README.md

 This will create a project file structure with configuration, initialisation and cleanup files.
 It will also create a buffers folder from which it collects all sound files and make them available through an intuitive interface.

 The `config.scd` is run only once when you first initialize the `Cactus` project.
-The `.scd` files found in the `init` folder will run after `config.scd` the on initialisation and also every time you call `.restart`.
+The `.scd` files found in the `init` folder will run after `config.scd` on initialisation and also every time you call `.restart`.
 On restart `cleanup.scd` will be called before reinitialisation.

 Any `wav` or `aif` file placed in the `buffers` folder will be automagically available as a buffer: